Technoblade: Reactions and tributes

+On September 4, 2026, a feature-length documentary named "Technoblade Never Dies" was announced on YouTube.
+Riot Games and Hypixel were also announced as being involved.

 In official Minecraft media

 On July 2, 2022, Mojang Studios added a tribute to Technoblade in the launcher image of Minecraft: Java Edition.
 The modified image added a crown to a pig, in reference to Technoblade's in-game Minecraft skin and channel branding.
 The tribute was removed one month later when the image was replaced to promote Minecraft's Wild Update.
 After fans had suggested the addition, Mojang added a new splash text—"Technoblade never dies!"—to the Minecraft title screen.
-In an email to The New York Times, Mojang Studios wrote that Technoblade "became synonymous with a source of good."
+In an email to The New York Times, Mojang Studios wrote that Technoblade "became synonymous with a source of good".

-Technoblade is referenced in the 2025 film A Minecraft Movie as a pig wearing a crown, which Steve (portrayed by Jack Black) describes as "a legend."
+Technoblade is referenced in the 2025 film A Minecraft Movie as a pig wearing a crown, whom Steve (portrayed by Jack Black) describes as "a legend".

 By YouTubers

 On October 18, 2022, Dream hosted a livestream featuring Technoblade's father, where the two told anecdotes about Technoblade.
 The livestream raised for the Sarcoma Foundation of America within 24 hours.

 On October 28, 2022, nine years after the creation of the Technoblade YouTube channel, YouTube uploaded an eight-minute video to its official channel commemorating Technoblade's ninth anniversary entitled "Technoblade Never Dies."
 YouTube revealed that since his death in June, an average of 300 new videos with the same catchphrase in the title were uploaded daily.
 On the same day, a video was uploaded by MrBeast which is believed to be the last video that Technoblade participated in.

 On June 23, 2023, Dream released his fourth song, "Until I End Up Dead", in memory of Technoblade.
 He released an alternate video for "Until I End Up Dead", titled "The Duel", also in memory of him on August 26, 2023.

 On June 30, 2024, two years after Technoblade's death was announced, a new video edited by TommyInnit was uploaded to the Technoblade YouTube channel with a spoken explanation from TommyInnit:

 Two years ago, I recorded a video with Technoblade where one hundred Minecraft YouTubers came together to survive some natural disasters and fight to the death.
 A few months ago, I realized I didn't actually use much of [his] footage in my video, and after taking a long, long time to track his recording down ...
 I found out it was actually really entertaining.
 So I've put together what I think would live up ... to a Technoblade video in Alex's standards.

 The video was a montage of previously unused footage from Technoblade's perspective of the Minecraft world's natural disasters.
 It received nearly three million views within a few hours.